dustine/phaser-adumbrate/static/assets/README.md

 The **code** part identifies the kind of command prompt it is, and it's always composed of non-number and non-empty characters of any non-zero length.

 The string of numbers (``0`` but it can be any string of digits) after are an **identifier** for additional logic.
-A sometimes command prompts require some extra data, this allows the text parser to check the state for additional, and the identifier being the index on the correspondent data array.
+A sometimes command prompts require some extra data, this allows the text parser to check the scene for additional, and the identifier being the index on the correspondent data array.
 As an example,

 There are **4** commands as we stand now:
 #### c